ITISFoundation/dockerfiles/docker-registry-sync/README.md

     id: "i-run-before"  # needed for the stage below

   # because the depends_on tag was added, this stage will wait for the specified
-  # sages to complete before starting
+  # stages to complete before starting
   # Please note: if an error occurs in one of the depends_on stages execution
   # still goes on.
 Error logs will always be displayed if something went wrong
   # for easy debugging